TeilzeitTaco/flesh-network-blog/README.md

 `{{ resource.extension }}` syntax.

-After completing your blog post (or changing your post afterwards) return to the command line and type `compile` to generate a static `.html` and sync resources.
+After completing your blog post (or changing your post afterwards) return to the command line and type `compile` to generate a `.html` file and sync resources.
 You should now see your blogpost appearing in the browser.